keli5/easymarkovify/README.md

 # easymarkovify

 not much to say<br>
+all you need to provide is a corpus.txt<br>
 change the CAPITALIZED VARIABLES at the top of mkv.py to configure it<br>
 run with -r to manually rebuild the model<br>
 run with -i for interactive mode<br>